461 Ocean Boulevard: Music and lyrics

 and Robert Christgau said it features "sleepy postjunk funk" with intimations of sex.

 In his 2007 autobiography My Life, Clapton recalls that he was very pleased with the song's lyrics and instrumental parts of "Let It Grow", which he had written himself, although music critics and also Clapton noted, that the melody and chord progression is nearly the same as Led Zeppelin's "Stairway to Heaven".
 Except for "Let It Grow" and "Get Ready", a song Clapton wrote with guest vocalist Yvonne Elliman about her, the album consists of various cover versions of titles that had been in Clapton's head for a long time: "Willie and the Hand Jive", "Steady Rollin' Man" and "I Can't Hold Out".
 Clapton had first heard the song "Give Me Strength" in London in the 1960s, when he had been living with Charlie and Diana Radcliffe on Fulham Road.
 He wanted to record the song, as he thought it would be a good fit for the album.
 While the band was recording, George Terry brought the album Burnin' from Bob Marley and the Wailers to Clapton's attention, stating he really liked the song "I Shot the Sheriff".
 He persuaded Clapton to record a version of this tune, which Clapton disliked, because of its "hardcore reggae" melody.
 Finally, the band convinced Clapton to put the song on the album, noting it would definitely become a hit single.
 When Clapton met Bob Marley years after his take on the tune was released, Marley told Clapton he really liked the cover.

-The album finishes with George Terry's "Mainline Florida", which "breaks away from the established tone of the record" and features Clapton using a talk box during his outgoing solo.
+The album finishes with George Terry's "Mainline Florida", which "breaks away from the established tone of the record" and features Clapton combining slide guitar with a Wah Wah.